-Scaffolding Accident Claim Results in Five-Figure Out of Court Settlement
+Scaffolding Accident Claim Results in Five-Figure Settlement

-The medical expert predicted that C would develop symptomatic arthrosis in his right ankle within 15 years and further surgery to his ankle would be required in five to seven years after the onset of these symptoms.
+The medical expert predicted that he would develop symptomatic arthrosis in his right ankle within 15 years and further surgery to his ankle would be required in five to seven years after the onset of these symptoms.

 Out of Court Settlement: £75,000 total damages